 From Chaos to Cohesion: Migrating Multiple Repositories to a Monolithic Architecture

 At Tasq.io, I led a challenging yet rewarding initiative: transitioning several loosely connected repositories into a cohesive monolithic repository.
 This task, however, wasn’t just about merging code; it also involved addressing fundamental issues within each repo, from missing unit tests to inconsistent code quality.
-Through a structured migration process and the introduction of automated tools like Black, Ruff, and Sourcery, I transformed our development workflow into one that’s efficient, maintainable, and scalable.
+Through a structured migration process and the introduction of automated tools like Black, Ruff, and Sourcery, I transformed our development workflow into one that’s maintainable.

 Why Move to a Monolith?

-Managing multiple repositories can complicate code management and collaboration, leading to issues like:
+Managing multiple repositories can complicate code management leading to issues like:

 - Code Duplication: Shared logic is often duplicated across projects.